 Too many 3D printers?
 Here's how to find the right one

-Here are five key factors to consider when choosing the best 3D printer for your needs.
+Here are five key factors to consider when choosing the perfect 3D printer for your needs.

 Select options and limit the number of products